 These medications work quickly to relax the muscles around your airways and ease symptoms like coughing and shortness of breath.
 You take them through an inhaler.
-The effects last for about 4 to 6 hours.
-You use them only when you have symptoms, or before you exercise.
+The effects last about 4 to 6 hours.
+You use them only when you have symptoms or before you exercise.

-These drugs can help if you only have symptoms from time to time.
-Short-acting bronchodilators may include:
+These drugs can help if you have symptoms only from time to time.
+Short-acting bronchodilators include:

 - Albuterol (ProAir HFA, Ventolin HFA)